 Very simply with these core elements, businesses have a significant system to improve, using the standard, implementing and being checked against it, business improvement become more embedded and the organisation better.

 The publication of ‘Certification for Business Improvement‘ fits hand-in-hand with the recently celebrated World Accreditation Day 2022 theme of ‘Sustainability in Economic Growth and the Environment‘.
-With accreditation adding additional layers of trust to the system by providing independent assurance of IIOC members’ work, business improvement can be achieved with confidence from the conformity assessment system.
+With accreditation adding additional layers of trust to the system by providing independent assurance of IIOA members’ work, business improvement can be achieved with confidence from the conformity assessment system.